MostlyAdequate/mostly-adequate-guide/ch5.md

 // more variations...
 ```

 There's no right or wrong answers - we're just plugging our legos together in whatever way we please.
 Usually it's best to group things in an reusable way like `last` and `angry`.
-If familiar with Fowler's "Refactoring", one might recognize this process as "extract method"...except without all the object state to worry about.
+If familiar with Fowler's "[Refactoring][refactoring-book]", one might recognize this process as "[extract method][extract-method-refactor]"...except without all the object state to worry about.

 ## Pointfree